ibookerke/Notes/Sturdy/Computer Science/Operating Systems/Lecture 4 - Process Model ans States.md

 	- Process’ resources are deallocated by the operating system
 - Parent may terminate the execution of children processes using the abort() system call.
 Some reasons for doing so:
 	- Child has exceeded allocated resources
-	- Task assigned to child is no longer required
+	- Task assigneяd to child is no longer required
 	- The parent is exiting and the operating systems does not allow a child to continue if its parent terminates

 Some operating systems do not allow a child to exist if its parent has terminated.
 If a process terminates, then all its children must also be terminated.